|

 LEAN HOGS:

-The lean hog complex is continuing to scale lower and lower as the market
+The lean hog complex is continuing to scale lower as there's not enough

 ShayLe Stewart can be reached shayle.stewart@dtn.com